 Ingredients and Notes

-Organic White Sugar: I prefer organic white sugar to regular sugar because I know it is made without bone char.
-You do need to use white sugar for this recipe and not brown sugar, coconut sugar, or another sweetener.
+Organic White Sugar: I prefer organic white sugar to regular sugar because it is made without bone char.
+You need to use white sugar for this recipe and not brown sugar, coconut sugar, or another sweetener.
 Colored sugars or sweeteners will dye the daikon, and you want to keep it a bright white!

 Kosher Salt or Sea Salt: A touch of salt gives it flavor and bite!

-Instructions To Make Pickled Daikon Radish
+How to Make Pickled Daikon Radish

 Prepare Daikon: Clean and peel the daikon radish.
 Cut it into ¼ inch small cubes.
 If you prefer, you can cut the daikon into slices.